 Name Organization Role Receiving Funds Elaine Evans University of Minnesota Bee Lab Among many other initiatives and research objectives, the Bee Lab maintains a network of Minnesota pollinator educators, who would be instrumental in expanding the consortium's education goals.
 They would be an important member of the consortium to share information and available programs for the broader community.
 No Rebeca Gutierrez- Moreno Minnesota Environmental Quality Board EQB was charged with developing an Interagency Pollinator Protection Team (IPPT) made up of state agency representatives.
 The IPPT is responsible for developing an annual pollinator report.
 EQB and the IPPT would be valued collaborators in the consortium, which could support its goals and stakeholder engagement.
-No Rob Davis Fresh Energy Representing the solar and energy sector, Fresh Energy has been a leading partner at engaging this sector in pollinator conservation in Minnesota.
-Fresh Energy would recruit and lead participation from the energy sector, share information, and contribute to the consortium's broader goals.
+No Rob Davis Connexus Energy Representing the solar and energy sector, Rob has been a leading partner at engaging the solar industry in pollinator conservation in Minnesota.
+Rob would serve as a connector and innovator to help recruit and lead participation from the energy sector, share information, and contribute to the collaboration.
 No Tanner Bruse Pheasants Forever As a valued partner, Pheasants Forever would help to recruit and engage the agricultural sector, and would serve an important role in delivering habitat through direct restoration efforts and technical assistance.
 No Chris Smith Minnesota Department of Transportation MnDOT has been a valued partner in MJV's efforts to develop tools for roadside managers to assess and prioritize habitat.
 MnDOT has also developed targets for pollinator habitat conservation efforts in Minnesota.
-They would be a valued eader in engaging the ROW sector in the consortium.
+They would be a valued leader in engaging the ROW sector in the consortium.
 Dan Shaw Board of Water and Soil Resources BWSR's pollinator toolkit, Lawns to Legumes program, and early efforts in advancing pollinator habitat mapping in the state make them an important collaborator in this effort.
 BWSR will be an important advisor on consortium activities.
-No Bre Bauerly Minnesota Native Landscapes MNL is a valued and trusted native plant provider in the state and has been actively involved in the MJV for several years.
+Bre Bauerly Minnesota Native Landscapes MNL is a valued and trusted native plant provider in the state and has been actively involved in the MJV for several years.
 They, among other native plant producers, would be an important collaborator in supplying consortium members with seeds and plants for restoration projects.
-No Alan Ritchie Minnesota Department of Natural Resources The DNR engaged MJV as it developed state goals for inclusion in the Mid-America Monarch Conservation Strategy (Midwest Association of Fish and Wildlife Agencies).
+No Christina Locke Minnesota Department of Natural Resources The DNR engaged MJV as it developed state goals for inclusion in the Mid-America Monarch Conservation Strategy (Midwest Association of Fish and Wildlife Agencies).
 This early foundation provides a starting point for the consortium to build on and advance implementation of through broader stakeholder engagement.
-No Greg Emerick Sentera Sentera is a Minnesota based, global company dedicated to advancing precision agriculture through remote sensing technologies.
-MJV has been working with Sentera to use this technology to advance biological monitoring (counting stems of milkweed).
-Sentera would bring innovation and increase agricultural engagement to the consortium effort.
 No